anrago32/color-palette/README.md

 # Color Palette

-This is a hexadecimal color palette written in HTML.
+This is a color palette written in HTML.

 ## License